Master of Business Management (MBM)

 MBM Preparatory Courses

 The School of Business and Management offers foundational courses specifically designed to assist students without a previous business education and/or students who do not meet the entrance requirements for full admission.
-Courses in accounting, economics, finance, marketing, and statistics provide students the necessary prerequisite knowledge and skills needed to study the field of business at the graduate level.
+Courses in business and management provide students the necessary prerequisite knowledge and skills needed to study the field of business at the graduate level.
 If any of these prerequisite courses are required, a determination will be based on a review of each student’s unique combination of undergraduate coursework at Azusa Pacific University (or another accredited institution of higher learning) and any relevant work experience.

 |MGMT 501||Managerial Communication||3|